-All staff will undergo 'whole school awareness' training on induction and regularly to be delivered at school by the Public Health 5-19 Nursing Service.
+All staff will undergo 'whole school awareness' training on induction and regularly to be delivered at school.
 It will cover:

-- Current school Policy on supporting pupils with medical conditions; - The role of staff in implementing it; - Whether any of our pupils have been diagnosed with asthma, diabetes, anaphylaxis, epilepsy, or another medical condition they need support with, and our duty to be ready to support as yet undiagnosed pupils; - How to spot a pupil experiencing an emergency; - What to do in an emergency; - How to find more information and resources.
+- current school Policy on supporting pupils with medical conditions. - the role of staff in implementing it. - whether any of our pupils have been diagnosed with asthma, diabetes, anaphylaxis, epilepsy, or another medical condition they need support with, and our duty to be ready to support as yet undiagnosed pupils. - how to spot a pupil experiencing an emergency. - what to do in an emergency. - how to find more information and resources.

-Staff who administer simple oral or topical medicines will undergo 'administration awareness' training to be delivered at school by Public Health 5-19 Nursing Service before being asked to do so.
+Staff who administer simple oral or topical medicines will undergo 'administration awareness' training to be delivered at school by before being asked to do so.
 It will cover:

-- an awareness of school procedures around Fabricated or Induced Illness (FII); - whether different procedures apply in different locations and where to find the written checklist displayed in each one; - hygiene requirements e.g. washing hands before handling medicines, using a clean measuring device for oral medicine liquids, ensuring containers are clean before they are stored again; washing hands between each pupil if administering to more than one; - pre-administration checks e.g. having the correct record sheet and checking the medicine has not already been administered, the child's identity, child's medicine (including that the dosage, frequency etc. on any IHCP matches the prescription label), expiry date of medicine, that storage instructions have been adhered to (i.e. if it should be refrigerated that it was in the fridge) etc.;

-- procedures for administration e.g. whether the child self-administers, the minimum assistance or supervision required (as described in the IHCP), what should be done with used administration devices (spoons, oral syringes, sharps etc.), what to do if something goes wrong or a child refuses a medicine etc.; - recording procedures.
+- an awareness of school procedures around Fabricated or Induced Illness (FII). - whether different procedures apply in different locations and where to find the written checklist displayed in each one. - hygiene requirements e.g., washing hands before handling medicines, using a clean measuring device for oral medicine liquids, ensuring containers are clean before they are stored again, washing hands between each pupil if administering to more than one. - pre-administration checks e.g., having the correct record sheet and checking the medicine has not already been administered, the child's identity, child's medicine (including that the dosage, frequency etc. on any IHCP matches the prescription label), expiry date of medicine, that storage instructions have been adhered to (i.e., if it should be refrigerated that it was in the fridge) etc. - procedures for administration e.g., whether the child self-administers, the minimum assistance or supervision required (as described in the IHCP), what should be done with used administration devices (spoons, oral syringes, sharps etc.), what to do if something goes wrong or a child refuses a medicine etc. - recording procedures.